Attachment Style In Relationships (Secure, Anxious, Avoidant)

 3. The Avoidant

-Avoidant people equate intimacy with a loss of independence and are constantly trying to minimize closeness with their partner.
+Avoidant people equate intimacy with a loss of independence and are constantly trying to minimize closeness with their partners.

 They don’t spend much time worrying about their relationships or about being rejected, but they also tend to keep their partner at arm’s length.